38th BS November 1943

 Observer Captain George Van Vleet, Jr., O-917892 S-2 (MIA / KIA) Fresno, CA

 Crashed January 21, 1944 at 12:21am

 Built by Consolidated at San Diego.
 Constructors Number 2542.
-Delivered to the U. S. Army.
-Ferried to Hawaii then to the central Pacific.
+Delivered to the U. S. Army Air Force (USAAF) as B-24J-1-CO Liberator serial number 42-72982.
+Ferried overseas via Hickam Field then to the Central Pacific.

 When lost, engine serial numbers R-1830-65 serial numbers 42-90275, 42-90734, 42-91509 and DP-40063.
 Aboard were twelve .50 caliber machine guns, serial numbers unknown and one pyrotechnic pistol M-8.
 None of the weapon serial numbers are noted in Missing Air Crew Report 2818 (MACR 2818).

 On January 21, 1944 took off from Tarawa Airfield (Hawkins Field) on Tarawa (Betio) at 12:21am piloted by 1st Lt Morris A. Skaalen on a bombing mission against Roi Island at Kwajalein Atoll.
-This bomber took off on a west to east direction but was unable to attain 100' altitude and the pilots lowered the nose slightly in an attempt to gain speed, then pulled up sharply, but impacted the sea tail first.
-This B-24 crashed into into Tarawa Lagoon at a depth of 18" and exploded on impact roughly 150 yards southern shore of Tarawa (Betio) roughly two-thirds of a mile east of the runway.
-Roughly seventeen minutes later, B-24J "Galloping Gus" 42-72999 also crashed into the sea.
+Aboard as an observer was Captain George Van Vleet, Jr. from intelligence S-2.
+This bomber took off on a west to east direction but was unable to attain an altitude of 100'.
+Both pilots lowered the nose slightly in an attempt to gain speed, then pulled up sharply before impacting Tarawa Lagoon tail first.
+This bomber exploded on impact roughly 150 yards off the southern shore of Tarawa (Betio) roughly two-thirds of a mile east of the runway.
+Seventeen minutes later, B-24J 42-72999 also crashed into the sea further to the east.

 Fates of the Crew